engineyard/ey-docs/pages/ssl-certificates.md

 ### Link SSL Certificate to Application

-After you've configured your SSL Certificate (either a purchased SSL cert or a self-signed cert) you'll want to let EY AppCloud know what application can use it.
+After you've configured your SSL Certificate (either a purchased SSL cert or a self-signed cert) you'll want to let EY Cloud know what application can use it.

 Get back to your **Dashboard**, then click on the **SSL** tab for your environment.